prasetyodedy/HailInstaller/README.md

 # HailInstaller
-Installs the Hail to ``/system/product/priv-app/`` on Android.
-Requires you to have Magisk v20.4 or higher,
+Installs Hail to ``/system/product/priv-app/`` on Android.
+Requires Magisk v20.4 or higher.
 ## Why?
-this for make hail run as Privileged System App
+this Magisk Module for make Hail run as Privileged System App